frc461/website-2013/README.md

 On the sidebar, the Sign Up link (which directs to the user creation panel) will only be displayed if the user-logged-in-as is an administrator.

-Of course, all of the above information is subject to change as we the stuff does, so this may be outdated (direct all issues to our [issues page](https://github.com/team461WBI/website/issues))
+Of course, all of the above information is subject to change as the stuff does, so this may be outdated (direct all issues to our [issues page](https://github.com/team461WBI/website/issues))